Abuse of power: Joe Arpaio

 In February 2010, Judge John Leonardo found that Arpaio "misused the power of his office to target members of the Board of Supervisors for criminal investigation".

 In 2008, a federal grand jury began an inquiry of Arpaio for abuse of power, in connection with a Federal Bureau of Investigation investigation.
 On August 31, 2012, the US Attorney's office of Arizona announced that it was "closing its investigation into allegations of criminal conduct" by Arpaio, without filing charges.

 Arpaio was investigated for politically motivated and "bogus" prosecutions, which a former US Attorney called "utterly unacceptable".
 Phoenix Mayor Phil Gordon has called Arpaio's "long list" of questionable prosecutions "a reign of terror".

-Fa Zheng

-In 215 CE in Eastern Han China, Fa Zheng was appointed as the Administrator (太守) of Shu commandery (蜀郡) and "General Who Spreads Martial Might" (揚武將軍) by Liu Bei.
-He oversaw administrative affairs in the vicinity of Yi Province's capital Chengdu and served as Liu Bei's chief adviser.

-During this period of time, he abused his power by taking personal revenge against those who offended him before and killing them without reason.
-Some officials approached Zhuge Liang, another of Liu Bei's key advisers, and urged him to report Fa Zheng's lawless behaviour to their lord and take action against him.
-However, Zhuge Liang replied, "When our lord was in Gong'an (公安), he was wary of Cao Cao's influence in the north and fearful of Sun Quan's presence in the east.
-Even in home territory he was afraid that Lady Sun might stir up trouble.
-He was in such a difficult situation at the time that he could neither advance nor retreat.
-Fa Xiaozhi supported and helped him so much, such that he is now able to fly high and no longer remain under others' influence.
-How can we stop Fa Zheng from behaving as he wishes?"
-Zhuge Liang was aware that Liu Bei favoured and trusted Fa Zheng, which was why he refused to intervene in this matter.

 Police officers

-In dictatorial, corrupt, or weak states, police officers may carry out many criminal acts for the ruling regime with impunity.